-- complete a 12-hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).
+- complete a 12-48 hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).

 If you are convicted of a second offense, you will:

-- lose your New Jersey driving privileges for two years,
+- lose your New Jersey driving privileges for 1 to 2 years.

-- attend a 48-hour IDRC session while being detained for 2 days,
+- attend a 12-48 hour IDRC session while being detained for 2 days.

-You must also install an ignition interlock device in the car that you operate for a period of 1-3 years after your driving privileges are restored.
+- be required to install an ignition interlock device your car for a period of 2-4 years after your license is reinstated.

 Third Offense Or Higher